tomjoht/tomjoht.github.io/_smartphones/wayfinding-be-present-and-attentive.md

 series: "Journey away from smartphones"
 sidebar: sidebar_smartphones
 description: "Wayfinding starts with being attentive and present with the world around you.
 However, our suburban <i>geography-of-nowhere</i>-type cementscapes remove a lot of incentive for attentiveness."
+redirect_from:
+- /blog/wayfinding-be-present-and-attentive/
 ---

 * TOC
 {:toc}

-*If this is the first post you landed on, see this wayfinding intro for more context: [Wayfinding &mdash; finding my way without GPS](/blog/wayfinding-intro/).*
+*If this is the first post you landed on, see this wayfinding intro for more context: [Wayfinding &mdash; finding my way without GPS](/smartphones/wayfinding-intro.html).*

 ## The need to be attentive and present